19hours/sg-statutes/Acts/Home Affairs Uniformed Services Superannuation Act.md

 (a) such sums appropriated from the Consolidated Fund and authorised to be paid into the Fund by or under any written law to enable the Fund to meet its liabilities under this Act or any other written law;

-(b) all revenues of Singapore allocated by written law to the Fund; and
+(b) all revenues of Singapore allocated by written law to the Fund;

 (c) the net income from investments of moneys in the Fund authorised to be made by this Act or any other written law.